jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

 You can use an action to speak the horn’s command word and then blow the horn, which emits a thunderous blast in a 30-foot cone that is audible 600 feet away.
 Each creature in the cone must make a DC 15 Constitution saving throw.
-On a failed save, a creature takes 5d6 thunder damage and is [[deafened]] for 1 minute.
-On a successful save, a creature takes half as much damage and isn’t [[deafened]].
+On a failed save, a creature takes 5d6 thunder damage and is [[Deafened]] for 1 minute.
+On a successful save, a creature takes half as much damage and isn’t [[Deafened]].
 Creatures and objects made of glass or crystal have disadvantage on the saving throw and take 10d6 thunder damage instead of 5d6.

 Each use of the horn’s magic has a 20 percent chance of causing the horn to explode.
 The explosion deals 10d6 fire damage to the blower and destroys the horn.